 Ford has suggested that both the Monterey and Ford Freestar may be discontinued soon.

-Exterior Body-colored moldings decorate and help protect the bodyside panels on the Monterey, which features satin-aluminum accents.
+Body-colored moldings decorate and help protect the bodyside panels on the Monterey, which features satin-aluminum accents.
 A signature Mercury waterfall grille made up of vertical bars is installed.
 Dual power-operated sliding side doors are installed, and a power liftgate is optional.

 Machined wheels hold 16-inch tires, and self-sealing tires are available.
 Built on a 120.8-inch wheelbase, the Monterey stretches 201.1 inches long overall and stands 70.8 inches tall.

-Interior Woodgrain and chrome accent the Monterey's interior, which seats up to seven occupants.
+Woodgrain and chrome accent the Monterey's interior, which seats up to seven occupants.
 Standard second-row captain's chairs have a fold-and-tumble feature; they can be removed by pulling a lever, which provides access to the back row.

 Dual-zone climate control, a power driver's seat and power-adjustable pedals that help shorter drivers properly adjust themselves in relation to the steering wheel are standard.
 Front and rear parking assist can be helpful when parking.